julia-hof/dataiku-data-contracts/README.md

 Before using the **Data Contract Generator** macro, configure where generated contracts should be stored and which optional metadata fields your organization wants to support.

-### Managed Folder Filesystem
+### Managed Folder Location

 The macro writes generated contracts to a project managed folder named `data_contracts`.
+In the macro settings, choose a connection that allows managed folders, like Dataiku filesystem, Databricks/Snowflake, S3/ADLS/GCP, or another file-based connection.

-Before running the macro, make sure an admin does one of the following:
+Before running the macro, make sure an admin does one of the following with the chosen connection:

 1. Create a managed folder in the project named `data_contracts`, or
 2. Make sure the connection selected in the plugin settings allows new managed folders to be created.